Antosha9108/Gather/README.md

 - [ ] Add floating button with form to add event or item.
 - [ ] Add Responsive CSS.
 - [ ] Fix the footer.
+- [ ] Fix the supported files in Schemas.
 # Whiteboard:

 https://excalidraw.com/#json=IlUhiGA4vQPjym-ysEze3,EJX_TOOBuBPUYKNHLVDo_A